San Francisco Police Scanner Deep Dive: The Tech Capital Chose Secrecy Over Transparency

 - News coverage that didn't depend on police press releases as its only source

-After the 2020 George Floyd protests, Oakland and other Bay Area departments moved to encrypt faster, citing the same concerns Seattle and San Jose raised.
-SFPD's encryption is part of that broader shift.
+After the 2020 George Floyd protests, other Bay Area departments followed San Francisco into encryption, citing the same DOJ bulletin — culminating in Oakland and the rest of Alameda County going dark in October 2025.
 In each case, the change reduced the public's ability to observe police conduct during the moments when that oversight matters most.

 What you can still access